wisq/ex_sudoku/README.md

 ## Results

+### 2013 laptop 4-core CPU (Mac)

-On my 2013 Macbook Pro, the Ruby version (`other/sudoku.rb`) can solve the hardest puzzle (`data/hard.txt`) in between 4.3 and 4.5 seconds (both CPU and clock time), using 99% CPU (i.e. a single core).
+On my 2013 Macbook Pro, the Ruby version (`other/sudoku.rb`) can solve the hardest puzzle (`data/hard.txt`) in 4.0 seconds at best, using 99% CPU (i.e. a single core).

-The Elixir version tends to take about 4.7 seconds of CPU time.
-However, it also uses around 475% CPU, meaning it solves the hardest puzzle in only 1.0 seconds of clock time.
+The Elixir version tends to take about 4.5 seconds of CPU time.
+However, it also uses around 700% CPU, meaning it solves the hardest puzzle in only ~650ms of clock time.

+There is, however, a one-time ~400ms Elixir/Erlang startup time cost, compared to a much more modest ~150ms Ruby startup time cost.
+This makes single-puzzle `mix solve` calls much less performant than `ruby other/sudoku.rb` calls.

+### 2015 desktop 4-core CPU (Linux)

-Results on a more modern CPU (an 8-core i7-6700K) are similar: In Ruby, ~2.5 seconds; in Elixir, 2.9 CPU seconds, but only 0.5 clock seconds.
-CPU is over 500% and `max_active` can reach upwards of 30 on some runs.
+On a more modern CPU (a 4-core, 8-thread i7-6700K), the results are similar: In Ruby, ~2.45 seconds; in Elixir, ~2.7 CPU seconds, but only ~400ms on the clock.
+CPU is over 650% and `max_active` is typically around 250.

+Startup costs are reduced, with Elixir having ~200ms startup time and Ruby having ~40ms.
+(Given that Elixir's startup time is halved while Ruby's is reduced by more than two thirds, this suggests that Elixir/Erlang's startup time is more about scheduling than about raw computation.)

+### 2011 desktop 6-core CPU (Windows)

+Going back to an even older CPU (a 6-core, 12-thread i7-3930k), the results are even more divergent.
+Ruby takes over 3.9 seconds to solve the `hard.txt` puzzle, while Elixir can complete it in 390ms — exactly 10x faster.
+(CPU time for Elixir is not measurable on Windows for some reason.)

+Given that 4-core CPUs saw a ~6x increase in speed from Ruby to Elixir, it's not totally unexpected that a 6-core CPU would see a 10x increase in speed.
+There may also be differences related to the Windows builds of Elixir and Ruby.

+Startup times are similar to the 2013 CPU: ~490ms for Elixir, ~150ms for Ruby.

 ## Conclusion